paolorotolo/spotify-linux-installer/README.md

 ## Why this repo
 Basically for the same reasons of [this repo](https://github.com/aspiers/opensuse-spotify-installer#why-is-this-script-here-on-github).
 If installing Spotify is very easy on Debian based distros, it can be tricky on other Linux systems like OpenSuse.
 In fact, projects like [opensuse-spotify-installer](https://github.com/aspiers/opensuse-spotify-installer) or [spotify-make](https://github.com/leamas/spotify-make) still uses a very old and now unstable version of Spotify that requires additional dependencies to work.

 Using this script, you'll install latest Spotify available (1.0.\*).
 The script has been tested on a fresh OpenSuse installation and it **doesn't require** additional dependancies to make Spotify work.
-Please test it on other distros and let me know what doesn't work so we can build a list of dependencies togheter.
+Please test it on other distros and let me know what doesn't work so we can build a list of dependencies together.

 The script doesn't require root.